grommet/grommet/src/js/components/DataTable/README.md

       column should be aggregated.
-This only applies to a footer or groupBy context. 'footer' indicates what should be shown in the footer for the column. 'search' indicates whether a search filter should be made available for the column. 'onSearch' will be called if the user searches, allowing the data to be filtered externally.
+This only applies to a footer or groupBy context. 'footer' indicates what should be shown in the footer for the column. 'search' indicates whether a search filter should be made available for the column.

 ```